aashishrbhandari/GuardDuty-Automation/README.md

 #### A Mini-Project on GuardDuty & AWS Security Automation

-> A Simple GuardDuty Automation Project, which uses Terraform to Setup Guardduty, EventBridge/CloudWatch Events Rule, Lambda Code and Some Test Env to Trigger Alert.
-The Main Intention of creating this Automation is to learn about GuardDuty and Test Guardduty.
+> A Simple GuardDuty Automation Project, which uses Terraform to Setup Guardduty, EventBridge/CloudWatch Events Rule, Lambda Code and Some Test Environment to Trigger Alerts.
+The Main Intention of creating this Automation is to learn about GuardDuty and Build Automation around it.

 #### How to setup?